Netflix/vizceral-react/README.md

 nodeHighlighted: Function
 ```

-Callback for when a node is highlighted.
-The highlighted node is the only parameter.
+Callback for when an object is highlighted.
+The highlighted object is the only parameter.
+`object.type` will be either 'node' or 'connection'

 #### nodeUpdated